JuniperPhoton/PhotonCam.Support/README.md

 This policy is effective as of 2023/12/15.

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us here..
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us here.